Samir Khuller: Biography

 He was named a Distinguished Scholar Teacher and received a Google Research Award in 2007.

 Khuller joined Northwestern University's McCormick School of Engineering in March 2019 as the first Peter and Adrienne Barris Chair of Computer Science at the Department of Computer Science.

+He was named an EATCS Fellow in 2021, and elected to the Board of Directors of the Computing Research Association in 2023.

 He was named to the 2022 class of ACM Fellows, "for contributions to algorithm design with real-world implications and for mentoring and community-building".

+Selected scientific works

+Khuller and Guha designed an approximation algorithms for the minimum connected dominating set problem that achieves a factor of 2 ln Δ + O(1), where Δ is the maximum degree of a vertex in G.